LIVING GREEK IN GREECE:

 COURSE DESCRIPTION

 Participants in the program are divided into sections based upon their experience with Greek.
 Seminars meet twice a day for one hour, five days a week.
-At the beginner level, participants read selections from the text in Greek, discuss the text, its historical context, and Greek grammar in both English and Greek, and begin to practice speaking Greek as a living language.
-At the intermediate level, more of the text is read in Greek, discussion takes place in both English and Greek, and more advanced Greek grammar is reviewed.
-At the advanced level, participants read and discuss the entire text in Greek, and delve into the finer points of Greek grammar and syntax.
+At the beginner level, participants read and discuss selections from the text in Greek, review Greek grammar through activities and games, and begin to practice speaking Greek as a living language.
+At the intermediate level, more of the text is read in Greek and discussion takes place primarily in Greek.
+At the advanced level, participants read and discuss the entire text in Greek.

 All levels feature Paideia’s interactive Living Greek pedagogy, which invites participants to treat Ancient Greek as an active, living language.
 Research into second language acquisition shows that speaking Greek as a living language helps students learn the language more quickly and effectively than they do from the traditional grammar-translation method alone.
 Speaking Greek also helps the learner gain an intuitive feel for Greek and build fluency in the language.
 Many Greek speakers also find that discussing Greek literature in Greek opens up new interpretive pathways by dispensing with the need for translation.